Efflorescence01/Stock_Prediction_Cap/README.md

         b.
 Preprocess the data frame and add the features that you desire.
         c.
 Run the models with your data frame and evaluate the results.
 ### Project Organization
+    - Cleaned_Dataset file contains the cleaned data frames
+    - Presentations file contains all the Sprint Presentations
+    - Stock Data API & Cleaning file contains the API and Stock data cleaning notebooks
+    - README.md is a overview of the entire repository
+    - gitignore file tracks all the files that do not need to be updated or tracked